facebookresearch/dadc-limit/README.md

 ```
 Now you should be ready to go!

+The `train-all-nli-100000` checkpoint is the static adversarial model used in the experiments.
+It is a binary NLI model trained for 100,000 steps on the union of SNLI, MNLI, and FEVER-NLI.

 ## Citation

 Please consider citing our work if you found this code or our paper beneficial to your research.